the-isf-academy/making-with-code-zola/site/content/courses/cs10/unitXX/project/_index.md

   **SpellingBee Pseudocode**

 ```
-loop
+main game loop
-    invalid_letters = False
+    set invalid_letters to False
-    user makes a guess
+    user guesses a word

-    loop through each letter in the guess
+    iterate through each letter in the guess
         if the letter isn't one of the allowed letters
-          invalid_letters = True
+          set invalid_letters to True

-    if invalid_letters == True
+    if invalid_letters is True
         tell the user not to use unallowed letters
     else if the key letter is not in the guess
         tell the user they must include the key letters
     else if the guess is already in the list of guessed words
         tell the user they have already guessed that word
     else if the guess is in the valid word list
-        congratulate the user and add the guess to the list of guessed words
+        congratulate the user
+        add the guess to the list of guessed words
     else
         tell the user that the word isn't one of the words on your list
 ```